dantaki/SV2/doc/README.md

 ## Introduction

-SV<sup>2</sup> (support-vector structural-variant genotyper) is a machine learning algorithm for genotyping deletions and tandem duplications from paired-end whole genome sequencing data.
+SV<sup>2</sup> (support-vector structural-variant genotyper) is a machine learning algorithm for genotyping deletions and duplications from paired-end whole genome sequencing data.
 SV<sup>2</sup> can rapidly integrate variant calls from multiple SV discovery algorithms into a unified callset with high genotyping accuracy and detection of *de novo* mutations.

 SV<sup>2</sup> is an open source software written in Python/Cython that exploits four features of SV: read depth, discordant paired-ends, split-reads, and heterozygous allele depth in a supervised support vector machine classifier.